LuizGonzaga-dev/CloneNetflix/README.md

 # CloneNetflix

-Clone da netflix para fins de estudos usando a API do The MovieDb.
+Clone da netflix, para fins de estudos, usando a API do The MovieDb.